prolifick1/assessment-2/README.md

   - this should update the relavent CSV file(s)
 - Exiting the application

 Be sure to give careful consideration into what data structures & data types (classes) you might need to use in your application logic.
-Also, your application should always keep the CSV data files updated!
+Also, your application must always keep the CSV data files updated whenever data changes!
 You need data records to be backed up in a file, in case your application were to crash (and lose data internally).

 Your menu should look something like this:
 ```